Abhiman1211/Abhiman1211/README.md

 About Me
 <p align="center"><b>HEY EVERYONE!</b></p>
-I'm Abhiman Gautam, a Final Year student pursuing Computer Science Engineering at Vellore Institute Of Technology.
+I'm Abhiman Gautam, a Final Year student pursuing Computer Science Engineering at Vellore Institute Of Technology.🙏

 Here are a few key points about me:

-🔭 Education: I am currently in my final year of the Computer Science Engineering program at Vellore Institute of Technology.
-Throughout my academic journey, I have acquired a strong foundation in various subjects related to computer science, including programming, data structures, algorithms, and software engineering.

 🌱 Continuous Learning: I have a natural curiosity for learning and keeping up with the latest advancements in technology.
 I actively engage in self-learning, exploring new concepts and technologies to broaden my skill set.
 This enables me to stay ahead and adapt to the fast-paced world of computer science.